UQ-GET/DuckDB_Click_Plot/README.md

 ## Overview

-**DuckDB Click Plot** is a lightweight QGIS plugin for exploratory analysis of gridded greenhouse-gas emissions time series.
-The data is sourced from [EDGAR](https://edgar.jrc.ec.europa.eu/)- Emissions Database for Global Atmospheric Research.
+DuckDB Click Plot is a QGIS plugin for quick exploration of gridded greenhouse-gas emissions time series from the [EDGAR](https://edgar.jrc.ec.europa.eu/) database (Emissions Database for Global Atmospheric Research).

-1. Open the plugin and then click anywhere in Queensland (Australia) on the map.
-2. The click snaps to the nearest 0.1° emissions grid point and creates a historic emissions time series graph.
+Click anywhere in Queensland on the map, and the plugin snaps to the nearest 0.1° grid point and plots historical emissions.
+Select different substances (CH₄, CO₂, CO₂bio, N₂O) and IPCC sectors.
+Export time series to CSV.
-3. Emission substance and industry are selectable, defaulting to CH₄, Totals
-4. A DuckDB query retrieves the historical emissions time series
-5. The result is plotted immediately and can be exported to CSV

 ---

 ## Intended Use

-This tool is intended for:

-- Rapid inspection of emissions time series at specific locations
+- Quick inspection of emissions time series at specific locations
-- Comparing substances (CH₄, CO₂, CO₂bio, N₂O) at the same grid point
+- Comparing different substances at the same grid point
-- Exploring dominant IPCC sectors spatially
+- Exploring spatial patterns in IPCC sectors
-- Exporting location-specific time series for downstream analysis
+- Exporting location-specific time series for further analysis

 ---

 ## Data Requirements

-The plugin expects a **DuckDB database** with a table named: emissions
+The plugin expects a DuckDB database with a table named `emissions`.

 ### Required columns